zambien/vagrant-gravitational/README.md

 ## Using the hosts

 There were 4 hosts started when you ran the `vagrant up` command.
-Three of those hosts are empty "bare metal" hosts which will eventually be used by gravity to create gravity nodes.

 The first host that started has more RAM, CPU, and has all of the software required to use gravity.
 We will ssh to that host, gravity-control, to use gravity.

+The three remaining hosts are "empty" hosts which will eventually be used by gravity-control to create gravity nodes.

 SSH into the control host: `vagrant ssh gravity-control`